51% Attack

 Let's say we paid for a car in bitcoin and drove off with it.

-When nodes receive this new longer chain of blocks, they will perform a chain reorganisation to deactivate blocks in their old longest chain, and activate the blocks in the new longest chain you have built.
+When nodes receive this new longer chain of blocks, they will perform a chain reorganization to deactivate blocks in their old longest chain, and activate the blocks in the new longest chain you have built.

 Diagram showing a 51 attack to replace a transaction in a previous longest chain.